4 Easy ways to finance your first home

-Your local government may operate several schemes to help people get on the property ladder.
+Your local government may operate several schemes to help people to purchase their first home.
 These could include making starter homes available at a discount to the open market price or cash incentive schemes.

 You might not have to pay any stamp duty, which could save you thousands and help you to finance your first home.